Understanding How Dogs Communicate

 When and when not to praise!
 If we praise the dog for every action then we fall into the trap of praising bad behaviour.
 Let me give an example.
 You are walking down the road with your dog it lunges at a person, dog, or cat, you say "OFF" or "LEAVE IT" followed by "GOOD BOY" you have just praised the action of lunging.
 How often have you seen this happen?
 These are some of the commands I use including when and when not to praise.
 You will note the word “NO” is not included.

-OFF! !
+Jumping up: OFF!
 No praise.
 To praise here would be to praise the jump.
-You should set the OFF command by
+You should set the OFF command by using

 the Jingler technique.
 See my website for further details.

-HEEL step off with left foot praise for good behavior using what a good boy See the Jingler on my main website.
+Heeling: HEEL step off with left foot praise for good behaviour using what a good boy See the Jingler on my main website.

 Scent Marking Picking up Things: “LEAVE IT” corrective twitch on lead activating the Jingler no praise

 Mouthing: OW! (loud) hard stare then turn away from the dog.
 Do not to move the hand away.
 No praise should be given at this time only if the dogs returns and doesn’t mouth and just licks then praise and treat if this doesn’t work use “OFF” command see my article on this technique in conjunction with the Jingler

-“DEAD” or “DROP” get the dog to release then praise, exchange for a tasty treat if the dog will not release normally.
+Things in Mouth: “DEAD” or “DROP” get the dog to release then praise you can exchange for a tasty treat if the dog will not release normally.

 Sit: SIT Move treat over the top of the head when the dogs bum hits the floor, praise and treat using the word “Good” “Take it” never say SIT DOWN this confuses.